Metal detectors

 places such as prisons and hospitals) and in many kinds of scientific

 research.
-Archaeologists often frown on untrained people using metal
+Archeologists often frown on untrained people using metal

-detectors to disturb important artefacts but, used properly and with
+detectors to disturb important artifacts but, used properly and with

 respect, metal detectors can be valuable tools in historic research.